folkersm/folkersm/README.md

 Welcome to my GitHub profile!
 I'm a passionate game development enthusiast with a keen interest in math and programming.
 I'm eager to contribute to open-source projects and collaborate with like-minded individuals.

 <h2>Projects</h2>
 I'll be sharing my game development projects on this GitHub repository.
-I'm working on a few game ideas at the moment and plan on making them avilable to play on a web browser.
+I'm working on a few game ideas at the moment and plan on making them avilable to play on web browsers.

 <h2>Interests</h2>
 My primary focus is on mathematics, which I believe is critical for designing interesting game mechanics.
 I like to seperate game mechanics from game artwork and focus primarily on the mechanical aspects of the game.
 I'm a big fan of puzzle games, and turn-based strategy games.